ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 the WMF infrastructure is designed to serve requests for non logged-in users out of cache, even banners.
 As such it is not possible to evaluate if the banner should be shown based on the client's fundraising cookies server-side.
-I'm sure there are ways to get around sampling, but the fact that impressons are sampled is a constraint I currenlty face.
+I'm sure there are ways to get around sampling, but the fact that impressions are sampled is a constraint I currently face.

 ##Estimating the number of Impressions